 I think it Should be divided among the affected people and their family.
 I feel not only me but others who was affected.
 Our lives are not the same by a long shot, with all the meds we have to take.
-I surplies money.
+I surplies may out put on the subject of surples money.